-Selwyn has had six train/vehicle collisions at level rail crossings in the past few years, in which two people received minor injuries.
+Selwyn has had 8 train/vehicle collisions at level rail crossings since 2010.

 Selwyn District has many points where roads cross rail tracks so it is a good time to think about these facts:

 - trains can travel up to 100kph and cannot swerve or stop in a hurry

 - trains can take 1000 metres to come to a full stop after a collision

 - a fully laden train can weigh up to 1000 tonnes

 - trains have right of way over all users

 At level crossings where there are warning bells and barrier arms you must:

 - stop your car

 - wait for the lights to stop flashing and the barrier arm to lift before crossing